1Birdo/Gostress-Optimized/README.md

 ## Overview
-*This is a lightweight, web-based Command and Control (C2) framework with built-in stress testing capabilities.
-It allows operators to manage bots, monitor activity, and perform a variety of network stress test methods through a secure, intuitive interface.
+*This is a lightweight, web-based Command and Control C2 with stress testing capabilities using external Devices or Servers.
+It allows operators to manage Clients, monitor activity, and perform a variety of network stress test methods through a secure interface.

 <table>
   <tr>